dotlang/language/doc/RFE.md

 like: `defer(file) fileClose(_)`
 dtor way needs binding between struct and dtor function which is not good.
 **PROPOSAL**
-1. For previous resources (built in or user defined), there is a release function defined.
+1. For precious resources (built in or user defined), there is a release function defined.
 2. After instantiating the resource, you can use `defer release_func` to invoke release function when resource goes out of scope.
 ---
 But this makes no sense.
 If it "MUST" be called, then why not do it automatically?